-First Aid Day is an opportunity for Webelos and Boy Scouts to learn first aid skills.
-During the morning, Webelos will work on the First Responder Adventure and Boy Scouts will work on the First Aid Merit Badge.
+First Aid Day is an opportunity for Webelos Scout and Scouts in troops to learn first aid skills.
+During the morning, Webelos Scouts will work on the First Responder Adventure and Scouts in troops will work on the First Aid Merit Badge.

 After lunch is the First Aid Meet.
-Boy Scout patrols are tested on their first aid skills.
+Scouts working in patrols are tested on their first aid skills.
 Patrols work as a team to solve several first aid scenarios.
-The top three scoring patrols represent the district at the council First Aid Meet.
-Boy Scouts can participate all day or just participate First Aid Merit Badge class or the First Aid Meet.
+Scouts in troops can participate all day or just participate First Aid Merit Badge class or the First Aid Meet.

-Webelos and Boy Scouts can register individually for the merit badge day workshops.
+Webelos Scouts and Scouts in troops can register individually for the merit badge day workshops.
 Unit leaders should sign up patrols for the First Aid Meet.

-The cost is $6.50 for the first Scout and $5 for each additional Scout.
+The cost is $9.50 for the first Scout and $8 for each additional Scout who registers at the same time.
 Space is limited.
+Registration is completed online with credit card or electronic check.
+Council refund policy.

 |9:00 am - noon